ecosystem-genomics/ecosystem-genomics.github.io/program-details.md

     NRT trainees major in one of the core graduate programs, with mentorship or co-mentorship by NRT faculty, completing discipline-specific courses on a normal schedule that encompass foundations in both ecosystem and genomic sciences, the two pillars of the BRIDGE.
 Where appropriate, trainees will fulfill their major requirements via courses taught by NRT faculty and affiliates while completing an Ecosystem Genomics minor (PhD students, through a new Graduate Interdisciplinary Program) or certificate (MS students).

-    Trainees also enroll for one semester per year in our weekly 1-credit Ecosystem Genomics Seminar, which features special training sessions, invited speakers and in-class discussions.
+    Trainees also enroll for two consecutive semesters in our weekly Ecosystem Genomics Seminar, which features special training sessions, invited speakers and in-class discussions.

   image: 'assets/img/portfolio/thumbnails/courses-for-phd.jpg'
   img_description: >+